culinut/RCOS/README.md

 ## What RCOS Is

 RCOS is built around a simple idea: AI collaboration works better when the model reads less context, but the right context.

+In RCOS, context is not only something the AI consumes.
+It is also something the AI can actively generate, maintain, and use to reorganize and refresh its own understanding of the codebase over time.

 In practice, RCOS usually works by: